GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/04_working_with_job_scheduler.md

 * Manages the reservation of resources and job execution on these resources
 * Allows users to “fire and forget” large, long calculations or many jobs (“production runs”)

+Why do we need a scheduler ?

+* To ensure the machine is utilised as fully as possible
+* Ensure all users get a fair chance to use compute resources (demand usually exceeds supply)
+* To track usage - for accounting and budget control
+* To mediate access to other resources e.g. software licences

 ## First slurm job

 ## Assessing time and memory usage